-- Peacocke, Arthur, 1979, Creation and the World of Science, Oxford: Clarendon Press.
+- Peacocke, Arthur R., 1979, Creation and the World of Science: The Re-Shaping of Belief, Oxford/New York: Oxford University Press.

-- –––, 1984, Intimations of Reality: Critical Realism in Science and Religion, Greencastle: DePauw University.
+- –––, 1984, Intimations of Reality: Critical Realism in Science and Religion, Greencastle, IN: DePauw University.

 - Pennock, Robert T., 1998, “The Prospects for a Theistic Science”, Perspectives on Science and Christian Faith, 50: 205–209.